West Australian Music Industry Awards: Craft Category Awards

-2007 Awards
+2007

 The 2007 WAMi Awards were held on Wednesday 21 February 2007 co-hosted by Triple J's Robbie Buck and Rosie Beaton.
 The WAMi Awards saw a return to the Beck's Verandah, at the Perth Concert Hall and after years of presenting cakes to WAMi Award winners, 2007 sees the winners presented with a WAMington.
-Eskimo Joe gave a special acoustic performance with performances by Little Birdy, Dave Hole, The Stems and WAMi nominees Double Entendre.
+Eskimo Joe gave a special acoustic performance with performances by Little Birdy, Dave Hole, The Stems, and WAMi nominees Double Entendre.
 The Farris Brothers (Andrew, Tim and Jon) were inducted into the WAM Hall of Fame.